buriedsignals/blog/consulting.markdown

 ## Hello there!

 For the past four years I’ve dedicated a day a week to my practice as an independent consultant, helping businesses and non-profits build content production and digital marketing capabilities.
-I specialize in content and platform strategy, designing and implementing roadmaps.
+I specialize in content and platform strategy, from early-stage roadmap design to implementation and distribution.

 The focus and length of these collaborations varies widely depending on long-term strategic priorities.
 We decide together whether your needs can be solved with swift design solutions or regular consulting where I join the team for a pre-determined period of time.